 Let’s start with sleep; once there’s a newborn in the home, your sleep routine will completely depend on this new tiny human, which makes it all the more important to get enough sleep in the months and weeks leading up to welcoming your newborn home.
 Get it while you can, my friends.

 There are many new products to get as you prepare for a newborn, and they fall into different categories: transporting, feeding, clothing, and cleaning.
-Fortunately, there are a variety of products that can aid in this new adventure.
+Fortunately, there are a variety of products that can aid in this new adventure newborn care.

 Let’s start with the basics.
-Unless you’re doing a home birth, you’ll definitely need an infant car seat in advance of your baby’s birth.
+Unless you’re having a home birth, you’ll definitely need an infant car seat before your baby’s birth.
 After all, you’ve got to get your newborn home safely!

 You’ll want to think about how you’ll feeding your newborn before they arrive.
 While breastfeeding is often considered the gold standard, it’s often a time for just mom and baby.
 But, meal-time can be an important time for you to build a connection with your mini you as well, and as such, dads need to get involved in feeding!